robertc-pm/Duroair-New/src/content/about/index.md

       * **Dust Collection Innovation:** Because your employees are your most valuable assets, Duroair has developed DuroDust™, a dust collection system that provides a properly vented, regulated work area that limits employees' exposure to respirable silica, metal dust, and other particulates.

       * **Space-Saving Hinge Design:** Space efficiency is always a priority, so Duroair has created a new hinge design that does not impact the enclosure footprint and moves up in the vertical wall axis, while the building retracts to under 20 percent of its extended length.
-  - heading: Creating Complex Containment Solutions
+  - heading: Designing Practical Containment Solutions for Complex Problem
     description: >-
       Our customized, complex containment solutions are designed to isolate sanding and painting processes while protecting workers doing other types